Wednesday, May 19, 2010

 Now there's a verse which will set you free.

-If you can get over the thing which says Everything Must Be a Certain Way and if you can think outside the box (rather than inside the same old stuffy box with everybody else), well, you might just get somewhere.
-You might just get happy.
+If you can get over the thing which says Everything Must Be a Certain Way and can think outside the box (rather than inside the same old stuffy box with everybody else), well, you might just get somewhere, maybe even happy.

 On that day, I began a freedom walk.
-A small beginning it was, but a beginning, nonetheless.
+A small beginning, yes, but a start, nonetheless.

 "There is no value in life except what you choose to place upon it and no happiness in any place except what you bring to it yourself.”